gabortill/javascipt-style-guide/README.md

 ## Chaining
+Use one method per line if you want to chain methods, and also indent these.

+**why?$$

-Use one method per line if you want to chain methods.
-Also indent these methods, because it's easier to tell they are part of the same chain.
+Because it's easier to tell they are part of the same chain.

 ```js
 // BAD
 var bad = new Bad();